Grunzwanzling/PAPM/README.md

 # PAPM
-Password manager that allows authentificated processes to fetch passwords
+Password manager/agent that allows authenticated processes to fetch passwords on the fly.